Jeans Manufacturing Eco Friendly Using Tree Pulp

-Dawn Ellams, a PhD researcher from Heriot-Watt University in Scotland, has developed Tencel – a denim made from the pulp of eucalyptus trees.
+Dawn Ellams, a PhD researcher from Heriot-Watt University in Scotland, has developed Tencel, a denim fabric made from the pulp of eucalyptus trees.

-The textiles industry is one with a sizeable carbon footprint, especially considering the always-changing nature of fashion quickly renders products out of date.
-We’ve already seen Vapor Apparel recycle landfill plastic into its ECO Spin fabric, and now a PhD researcher from Heriot-Watt University in Scotland has developed environmentally-friendly ‘wooden’ jeans – a denim made from the pulp of eucalyptus trees.
+The textile industry has a sizable carbon footprint, especially considering the constant turnover of new fashion styles and trends.
+Environmentally conscious textile manufacturers like Vapor Apparel recycle landfill plastic into ECO Spin fabric.
+Dawn Ellams, a Heriot-Watt University researcher, at the School of Textile & Design has developed denim fabric made from the pulp of eucalyptus trees.

 Spotted by: Tracy Chong